 Dr. Jacobs is Board Certified with the American Board of Foot and Ankle Surgery and was recertified in 2003 and 2012.
 He is a Fellow of the American College of Foot and Ankle Surgeons and a Fellow of the American Academy of Podiatric Practice Management.
 He has enjoyed many years as a Question Reviewer for the National Board of Podiatric Medical Examiners.

-Dr. Jacobs also enjoys spending his free time with his wife Karen, daughters Brooke and Paige, son-in-law Andy, Spencer their dog, and is affectionately known as “Pops” to his grandsons, Noah and Hudson.
+Dr. Jacobs enjoys spending his free time with his wife Karen, daughters Brooke and Paige, son-in-law Andy, Spencer their dog, and is affectionately known as “Pops” to his grandsons, Noah and Hudson.
 Anyone who knows Dr. Jacobs realizes that he loves to talk about any sport, especially golf.
-He is an avid golfer and is the Past President and current Board Member of the Men’s Golf Association at Center Square Golf Club, which recently closed.
+He is an avid golfer and was the Past President and Board Member of the Men’s Golf Association at Center Square Golf Club, which recently closed.
 He continues to play in the area, especially after his total hip replacement in October of 2017.

-He gets tremendous satisfaction in seeing his patients living an active, fruitful, and happy life which is why he recently backed up what he preaches in having undergone a total hip replacement.
-Quality of life and staying active are reasons he became a Podiatrist in the first place.
+He gets tremendous satisfaction in seeing his patients live an active, productive life which is one of the main reasons why he became a Podiatrist in the first place.

 Bachelor of Science, Biology